This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Denshoen & other folk villages

-Denshoen is an open air folk museum that tells the local history of Tono.
-It’s located about a 20 minute walk south of Fukusenji, along the pleasantly separated cycling path.
-There are signs up along the way that illustrate points of interest.
+Denshoen is an open-air folk museum that tells the local history of Tono.
+It’s located about a 20-minute walk south of Fukusenji, along the pleasantly separated cycling path.
+There are signs up along the way that illustrates points of interest.

 At first, I considered just poking my head into Denshoen to get a quick look at the buildings from the entryway.
 Then the woman inside the ticket office started chatting with me.
 Between our limited knowledge of each other’s languages, we established that I was from San Francisco, which she applauded.
 It wasn’t the first time I’ve had someone light up or applaud when I’ve said where I am from, but she was certainly the most enthusiastic.
 It always feels a bit awkward when someone is so excited that I’m visiting from somewhere far away, but I suppose there’s a shared connection between Japan & San Francisco.
 One day I should test to see if I get a similar reaction if I say I’m from Kansas.